Make Your Next Trip Extraordinary

 Don’t miss

 The Oases of the Western Desert.
 This underdeveloped and under-visited part of Egypt is waiting to be discovered.
 From the Valley of the Golden Mummies and the hidden tombs in Bahariya, to the amazing White Desert near Farafra, to Alexander’s Temple and giant dunes of the Great Sand Sea near Siwa Oasis, there are spectacular things to see and do here.
 Further south, near Abu Mingur and Dakhla, are Roman-era ruins and the Ptolemaic Temple of Hibis at Kharga.
-With the opening the vibrant boutique Lazib Inn Resort & Spa in Fayoum Oasis’ Tunis village, travelers now have a luxurious base from which to explore the beautiful scenery of the Western Desert and bird-watch at the same time.
+With the opening of the vibrant boutique Lazib Inn Resort & Spa in Fayoum Oasis’ Tunis village, travelers now have a luxurious base from which to explore the beautiful scenery of the Western Desert and bird-watch at the same time.

 In Cairo: Located in the Khan el Khalili Bazaar, El-Moaz Street is one of the best medieval architectural treasures in the Islamic world.
 Dating back to the Fatimid era (tenth century B.C.), it features myriad types of Islamic architecture decorated with beautiful Arabic calligraphy.
 A stroll along this street, coupled with coffee or tea at nearby El-Fishawy, makes for the perfect day.
+Also in Cairo, be sure to visit the National Museum of Egyptian Civilization, the new home of Egypt’s Royal Mummies (see below).

 In Luxor: The Karnak Open-Air Museum.
 Adjacent to magnificent Karnak Temple sits this hidden treasure.
-The Karnak Temple was built over a period of perhaps 1,000 years, spanning the reigns of many pharaohs—many of whom tore down the work of their predecessor and used the materials for their own designs.
+The Karnak Temple was built over a period of perhaps 1,000 years, spanning the reigns of numerous pharaohs—many of whom tore down the work of their predecessor and used the materials for their own designs.
 In the ongoing archaeological projects at Karnak, these hidden treasures have been painstakingly reassembled, including the Red Chapel of Queen Hatchepsut, the White Temple of Senusret I, and the calcite shrine of Amenhotep II.
 Almost everyone who visits Karnak just walks right by the Open-Air Museum, so you will have the site to yourselves.

 In Sakkara: The tunnel under the step pyramid leading to the burial chamber of King Djoser 90 feet below is newly accessible to visitors.
 The tomb of Mehu was recently opened and features colorful and exquisite reliefs, including untouched painted hieroglyphic inscriptions dating back 4,400 years.
 The Serapeum was recently reopened after a thorough renovation; the tombs of the Apis Bulls and the massive sarcophagi make for a surreal visit.
 And the pyramid of Unas boasts the finest example of the Pyramid Texts on its ceiling.